Lip cancer treatments include:

 Surgery for lip cancer may also involve removing cancerous lymph nodes in the neck.

 Radiation therapy.
-Radiation therapy uses powerful energy beams, such as X-rays, to kill cancer cells.
+Radiation therapy uses powerful energy beams, such as X-rays and protons, to kill cancer cells.
 Radiation therapy for lip cancer may be used on its own or it may be used after surgery.
 The radiation may be aimed only at your lip, or it may also be aimed at the lymph nodes in your neck.

 Radiation therapy for lip cancer most often comes from a large machine that precisely focuses the energy beams.
 But in some cases, the radiation can be placed directly on your lip and left in place for a short time.
 This procedure, called brachytherapy, allows doctors to use higher doses of radiation.